 Remember, never leave an actively suicidal person alone and never agree to keep a plan a secret.

 - Mental Health First Aid: Just as CPR helps you assist an individual having a heart attack, Mental Health First Aid helps you assist someone living with or experiencing a mental health or substance use-related challenge.
 In this course, you will learn risk factors and warning signs for mental health and addiction concerns, strategies for how to help someone in both crisis and non-crisis situations, and where to turn for help.
 Join the more than 2.4 million Mental Health First Aiders nationwide who have been empowered to help support others through their recovery and resiliency – the belief that people living with these challenges can and do get better, and can lead meaningful and productive lives.
 Mental Health First Aid trainings are FREE for Gonzaga students and $25 for staff and faculty members.
-Trainings are currently offered virtually and will require a two-hour, self-paced online learning plus a seven-hour Instructor-led Zoom session (which includes a dedicated lunch hour and two, fifteen-minute breaks).
-Please note that RSVPs must be received one week prior to the training date.
+Trainings come with a 3-year certification.

 - Campus Connect—Suicide Prevention Training: Want to learn more about how to support a friend, family member, or fellow Zag when it comes to suicide prevention?
 Campus Connect is a virtual, two-hour suicide prevention training that will discuss: